wp-plugins/bookingcom-official-searchbox/readme.txt

 * Easy to use: **No code or Javascript knowledge needed!** We create a standard Search Box ready to be implemented in your site
 * Tailored for you: The Search Box automatically **adapts to your website’s sidebar width**
 * Try it before hand: You get to **preview the plugin** in your settings before it goes on your website
-* Multi-lingual: Our admin settings and the search box itself are available in English, French, German and Italian
+* Multi-lingual Settings in Dashboard: Our admin settings is available in English, French, German and Italian.
+* Multi-lingual Searchbox widget: now available in English, French, German , Italian, Portuguese ( brazilian ), Spanish and Indonesian
+* Performances: Css and Javascript loaded just when needed
 * Support: You can always contact your Strategic Partnership Technical Team for **technical support**
 * Earn more: Join our Booking.com [Booking.com Affiliate Partner Programme](http://www.booking.com/content/affiliates.html)